Luxembourg Pet Import Requirements

 can enter Luxembourg only from another EU Member State and only under the following conditions:

-Your puppy or kitten must also be accompanied by either:
+Your puppy or kitten must also be accompanied by one of the following:

 Puppies and kittens older than 12 weeks are subject to the regulations in steps 2 and 3 above.